letscooee/cooee-flutter-plugin/README.md

 ### Step 1: Dependencies

-To add the Cooee Flutter plugin to your project, Tou can use `flutter pub add` or edit your project's `pubspec.yaml` file:
+To add the Cooee Flutter plugin to your project, You can use `flutter pub add` or edit your project's `pubspec.yaml` file:

 #### Add via terminal